ashe7kh/TCP-Email-Program/README.md

 Additional information:

 Our process A is contained in the "ProcessA(server).go" file, and the process B is contained in "ProcessB(client).go file".
-We defined the "email" struct entirely within the "server.go" file, thus making the entire email struct on the serverside of the program.
+We defined the "email" struct entirely within the "ProcessA(server).go" file, thus making the entire email struct on the serverside of the program.